Hello to all of my fellow anime lovers!

 My favorite English voice-actors have to be Eric Vale, Austin Tindle, and Brina Palencia, and my favorite Japanese voice-actor(s) have to be Kenshō Ono, Junichi Suwabe and Yūki Ono.

-As for my favorite romantic couple in anime/manga, I can definitely say Emma and Norman from The Promised Neverland, although I still love Ganta and Shiro from Deadman Wonderland as a couple.
+As for one of my favorite romantic couples in anime/manga, I can definitely say Ageha and Sakurako from the Psyren manga, although I still love Ganta and Shiro from the Deadman Wonderland manga as a couple.

 1st Manga- Dragonball